Adityaravi8/ChoresTracker/README.md

 PyYAML==6.0
 Werkzeug==2.2.2

-Install Packages using pip from the same directory of the requirements.txt file:
+Install Packages using pip from the same directory as the requirements.txt file:

 pip install -r requirements.txt